nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interaction
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage internships faster than a typical mouse/GUI driven app
+**Value proposition**: HireMe is a free desktop application that helps you manage your extensive list of internship applications.

 <br></br>